 Double opt-in refers to an automated email being sent out to new subscribers to confirm that their email address is correct, and they have indeed signed up to receive marketing communication from you.

 The good news is that double opt-in is not a requirement under GDPR.

 So, while it remains an email marketing best practice, you do not need to implement double opt-in any time soon.
 A digital record that is time-stamped of when the prospect signed up inside your CRM will suffice.

-While at least one thing is not required by GDPR, there is still a lot of other marketing practices that will be impacted by the new regulation – marketing automation and lead nurturing.
+While at least one thing is not required by GDPR, there is still a lot of other marketing practices will be impacted by the regulation – marketing automation and lead nurturing.
 Especially, if your email campaign flows are based around prospects opting in to receive them!

 3. Managing automation, segmentation and decision-making

 Marketing automation has dramatically changed email marketing.

 It’s a way to save time, communicate regularly with specific audiences and nurture leads until they are ready to buy.
 All without you having do much work!

 With GDPR, you need to think very carefully about how you use marketing automation.

 To begin with, you cannot send automated emails to an individual unless they give an active indication of choice to receive them.
 This includes lead nurturing campaigns, onboarding emails and product training material.